Our Staff

 Rita Newman

-General Psychologist – BA (Psych); Grad.Dip.Applied Psychology; MAPS; MCOP
+General Psychologist – BA (Psych); Grad.Dip.Applied Psych; MAPS; MCOP.
+Registered with the Psychology Board of Australia (via AHPRA)

-Specialising in: Specialising in General Counselling for Adolescents, Adults and Couples *Available also for telehealth, telephone and video sessions.
+Specialising in: General Counselling for Adolescents and Adults. *Available also for telehealth, telephone and video sessions.

 About Rita